 and is identified by a Heptapod icon.

 The job number is included of the Application name, which looks like

 Both Application and Instance are removed as soon as the job completes, whatever end status was returned to the coordinator.
 You will be billed for the time the Instance was up, with a 10 seconds granularity.

+This is nothing but the standard GitLab mechanism.
 If you maintain your own Group or Project runners, this makes sure the Clever Cloud Runner does not steal jobs from them, as chances are high that they would require a specific setup.
 Also, this avoids billing users for a service that they did not ask for and may not be aware of.

 clever-cloud job tag.

-in one stroke, thanks to the
+configuration in one stroke, thanks to the

 default global keyword: